geeksforsocialchange/tv-dinners/index.md

 ## Supplies and volunteers

-{:.mb0}

 We are in need of some supplies to increase our food production, set up a community radio station, and start a newsletter.
 If you can provide any of the below then please get in touch with the relevant person.

-<div id="wishlistTable"></div>
+We can collect.

+<iframe class="airtable-embed" src="https://airtable.com/embed/shrpBXhasbybORfX2?backgroundColor=purpleLight&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>